 Alum Root (Heuchera)

 Highlights

 Want some color in your shady garden?
 This is the plant for you.
 Alum Root or Heuchera (it goes by a few names) is a short native plant known for its colorful leaf cultivars.
 They keep their leaves year-round, even in cold climates.
-Spring brings tall, delicate flower stalks.
+Summer brings tall, delicate flower stalks.
 Heucheras are perfect for shade gardens, super easy to grow, and are easily found at most plant nurseries.
 Scroll below to find planting tips and a rainbow of heuchera options.

+Alum Root (Heuchera)